STEllAR-GROUP/hpx/docs/sphinx/contributing/modules.rst

 detailed information on exactly which files are causing the circular dependency.
 If you do not have the ``cpp-dependencies`` tool already installed, one way of obtaining it is by using our docker image.
 This way you will have exactly the same environment as on the CI.
-See :ref:`docker` for details on how to use the docker image.
+See :ref:`using_docker` for details on how to use the docker image.

 To produce the graph produced by CI run the following command (``HPX_SOURCE`` is assumed to hold the path to the |hpx| source directory):

 .. code-block:: sh

    cpp-dependencies --dir $HPX_SOURCE/libs --graph-cycles circular_dependencies.dot

 This will produce a ``dot`` file in the current directory.
 You can inspect this